shonfeder/shonfeder_net/md/home.md

 ## Projects

+### Vyconf

+[Vyconf](https://github.com/vyos/vyconf) is a software appliance configuration framework written in OCaml and under development in connection with the network operating system [VyOS](https://vyos.io/).
+I have been contributing since February, 2017.

 ### Coding Made Easy at IS 62 K (Ditmas)

-[Coding Made Easy at IS 62 K](https://www.newyorkcares.org/projects/coding-made-easy-62-k-ditmas-7) is a [New York Cares](https://www.newyorkcares.org/) project partnered with the after-school program at Ditmas Junior High.
-We provide students with tutoring and guidance on basic programming concepts, techniques, and technologies in a relaxed, fun environment.
-I helped launch this project in my capacity as the New York Cares Volunteer Team Leader.
-I coordinate the volunteers, tailor the curriculum to the needs of each individual student, and provide hands-on instruction and support on a weekly basis.
-The kids we work with are the sweetest you'll ever meet and the project could always use more volunteers!
+[Coding Made Easy at IS 62 K](https://www.newyorkcares.org/projects/coding-made-easy-62-k-ditmas-7) was a [New York Cares](https://www.newyorkcares.org/) project partnered with the after-school program at Ditmas Junior High.
+Over the course of 14 weeks, we provided students with tutoring and guidance on basic programming concepts, techniques, and technologies in a relaxed and fun environment.
+I helped launch this project in my capacity as a New York Cares Volunteer Team Leader.
+I coordinated the volunteers, tailored the curriculum to the needs of each individual student, and provided hands-on instruction and support on a weekly basis.

 ### tokenize.pl